mpeck99/WAS-Blog/src/blog/accessibilty-images-and-alt-text.md

 ```
 <img src="../assets/images/submit-button.png" class="img-example" alt="Pink oval with bevels" />
 ```
-This alternative text does'nt inform the user what the purpose of the button is.
-It describes what the button looks like but that is not beneficial to the user since they do not know its a button that submits the content.
+<p>This alternative text does'nt inform the user what the purpose of the button is.
+It describes what the button looks like but that is not beneficial to the user since they do not know its a button that submits the content.  </p>
 </div>

 ## Animated images